A very warm hello!

 4. Provide user-friendliness

 Via a single sign-on (SSO), a user can access several components via a login.
+This not only improves the user experience, but also reduces the risk of password fatigue and weak passwords.

 5. Recognising threats